harvestinghappiness/harvestinghappiness.github.io/example/2015-10-04-example-post.md

 ![image description]({{ site.url }}/images/imagename.jpg)

 this will make an image with a caption underneath.
-Optionally you can include side= to align it left or right
+Optionally you can include side= to align it left or right or center Optionally you can include size= to make it fill full, half, quarter or third of the area

-{% include figure.html src="imagename.jpg" caption="Image caption here" side="left" %}
+{% include figure.html src="imagename.jpg" caption="Image caption here" side="left" size="half" %}

 # This makes a header